|Study location||Estonia, Tartu|

 The interviewee will be evaluated based on the following conversation topics:

 The duration of the interview is 20 min and it is conducted in English via Internet.
-The interviews will be scheduled in cooperation with qualifying candidates after March 15 after the motivation letters have been evaluated.
+The interviews will be scheduled in cooperation with qualifying candidates in April after the motivation letters have been evaluated.